 David P. Chelmow, MD, Department of Obstetrics and Gynecology, Virginia Commonwealth University School of Medicine

 HPV and Cytology Co-Testing vs. HPV Testing for Secondary Cervical Cancer Prevention: Is the Juice Worth the Squeeze?

 Philip E. Castle, PhD, Albert Einstein College of Medicine

-This year’s poster session theme was “Building Community Health and Prosperity through Cancer Screening or Prevention” The Dialogue poster session show cased 15 projects and programs from across the country.
-This year’s top ranked poster was Case Study of a Comprehensive Team-Based Approach to Increasing Colorectal Cancer Screening, presented by Lauren Wright, MPH from West Virginia University Cancer Institute, Cancer Prevention and Control.
-Stay tuned for an interview with our top ranked poster presenters.
-View the full list of posters displayed at the 2019 Dialogue.
+This year’s poster session theme was “Building Community Health and Prosperity through Cancer Screening or Prevention” The Dialogue poster session showcased 15 projects and programs from across the country.
+This year’s top-ranked poster was Case Study of a Comprehensive Team-Based Approach to Increasing Colorectal Cancer Screening, presented by Lauren Wright, MPH from West Virginia University Cancer Institute, Cancer Prevention and Control.

 BOARD 2: A Multicultural Approach to Patient Navigation: Case Studies from the Somali and Hispanic Communities in Minneapolis to Improve Colorectal Cancer Screening Rates